Conjugacy problem in groups with quadratic Dehn function: Minimal diagrams over G

 \subsubsection{Weakly minimal diagrams.}

 We want to prove that for big enough constant $N$, $\area_G(\Delta)\le N n^2$ for every minimal diagram $\Delta$, which will imply in Subsection \ref{end1} that the boundary label of $\Delta$ has quadratic area with respect to the finite presentation of $G$.
-However to prove this property by induction, below we have to consider a large class of diagrams, called weakly minimal.
+However to prove this property by induction, we have to consider a larger class of diagrams, called {\it weakly minimal} .

 Let $\cal C$ be a cutting $q$-band of a reduced diagram $\Delta$ with disks, i.e. it starts and ends on $\partial\Delta$ and cut up the diagram.
-We call $\cal C$ a {\it stem} band, if it either a rim band of $\Delta$ or both components of $\Delta\backslash \cal C$ contain disks.
-The (unique) maximal subdiagram of $\Delta$, where every cutting $q$-band is stem, is called {\it the stem} $\Delta^*$ of $\Delta$ .
-It is obtained by removing all {\it crown} cells from $\Delta$, where a cell $\pi$ is called crown, if it belongs to the component $\Gamma$ defined by a cutting $q$-band $\cal B$, where $\Gamma$ contains no disks and $\pi$ is not in $\cal B$.
-In particular, all the disks and $q$-spokes of $\Delta$ belong in the stem $\Delta^*$.
+We call $\cal C$ a band, if it either is a rim band of $\Delta$ or both components of $\Delta\backslash \cal C$ contain disks.
+The (unique) maximal subdiagram of $\Delta$, where every cutting $q$-band is a stem, is called $\Delta^*$ of $\Delta$.
+It is obtained by removing all cells from $\Delta$, where a cell $\pi$ is called {\it crown}, if it belongs to the component $\Gamma$ defined by a cutting $q$-band $\cal B$, where $\Gamma$ contains no disks and $\pi$ is not in $\cal B$.
+In particular, all the disks and $q$-spokes of $\Delta$ belong to the stem $\Delta^*$.
 The stem of a diagram without disks is empty.

-\begin{df} A reduced diagram $\Delta$ (with disks) is called weakly minimal if the stem $\Delta^{*}$ is a minimal diagram. \end{df}
+\begin{df} A reduced diagram $\Delta$ (with disks) is called {\em weakly minimal} if the stem $\Delta^{*}$ is a minimal diagram \footnote{Unfortunately this definition was missed in \cite{O18}; it can be found in the arXiv version of that paper.}. \end{df}

 \begin{lemma} (a) If $\Delta_1$ is a subdiagram of weakly minimal diagram $\Delta$, then $\Delta_1$ is weakly minimal and $\Delta_1^*\subset\Delta^*$;

 (b) under the same assumption, we have $\sigma_{\lambda}(\Delta_1^*)\le \sigma_{\lambda}(\Delta^*)$;